There are a lot of big holidays just around the bend.

 - [Add your stressors here]

-In the workshop, I usually open by telling them the secret to having a great holiday.
-It’s simple.
+When I do workshops on how to manage holiday stress, I usually open by telling participants that the secret to having a great holiday is simple.

 Figure out what you want and do that.